 Every year, over 400,000 new businesses are started in the UK.
 The widespread belief is that following the Covid outbreak and people losing their current jobs, this may motivate an aspiring entrepreneur to start a new business.

 Some would argue that in a downturn, organisations need to become more agile and those who drive success tend to be more focussed on delivering a business plan that improves customer experiences.
 A start-up with a new business idea can be well positioned to lead the way, creating new and efficient ways of doing business.
-Many of the biggest brands today were started in times of recession.
+Many of the today's biggest brands were started in times of recession.

 If you aspire to become a small business owner and wondering about the best approach for starting a new venture, there are several legal aspects that need to be considered in the business planning process and the best structure of your business start-up;